 }

-}With all of that in place now when we define the following it will store its state into the remote backend we defined earlier.
+}With all of that in place, the following will store its state in the remote backend we defined earlier.

 resource "scratch_string" "this" {